Beef Stew

 Ingredients

-• 3 pound chuck roast cut into 1-2 inch cubes
+• 3 pound chuck roast, cut into 1-2 inch cubes

 • 1/2 cup all purpose flour

-• salt and pepper
+• 2 tsp salt

-• 2 tablespoons extra virgin olive oil divided
+• 2 tbsp olive oil, divided

-• 4 garlic cloves minced
+• 4 garlic cloves, minced

-• 1 cup good quality red wine not cooking wine
+• 1 cup good quality red wine, not cooking wine

-• 1 tablespoon tomato paste
+• 1 tbsp tomato paste

 • 4 cups low sodium beef broth